Elsevier and Open Access

 Fast facts on open access

-- Almost all of our 2,500 journals offer the option to publish open access and make an article freely available.
+- More than 2,300 of our 2,600 journals offer the option to publish open access and make an article freely available.

 - We help hundreds of institutions around the globe build their own open access programs by providing them with a cloud-hosted infrastructure using Digital Commons.
 More than 4.3 million open access articles are surfaced via Digital Commons and have been shared nearly a billion times.

 - We are one of the fastest-growing open access publishers.
-In 2019, we published over 40% more open access articles than the previous year .
+In 2019, we published over 49,000 gold open access articles, 40% more than the previous year .

-- In 2019, we launched 100 new gold open access journals, bringing the total to over 370 Elsevier-published fully OA titles.
+- In 2019, we launched 100 new gold open access journals, bringing today's total to over 500 Elsevier-published fully OA titles.
 These sit alongside more than 1,900 hybrid journals that already offer the option to publish open access.

 Infographic: How Elsevier supports open access